CapoeiraCoders/capoeiralyrics.info/README.md

 Thanx
 ===
-Build with love with styles based on http://getskeleton.com/.
+- Build with love with styles based on http://getskeleton.com/
+- Hosted on AWS S3